 Visually follow the leaf margin to the point it contacts the petiole, often darker and without distinctive veins.
-Place a lasso point there and repeat for the other half [1].
-Encircle the entire petiole to finish the selection.
+Place a lasso point there and repeat for the other half.
+Encircle the entire petiole to finish the selection [1].
 Then, cut and paste the petiole [2].

 SCREEN: The leaf margin is being followed, and the lasso point is being placed at the contact with the petiole on both halves.
+The entire petiole is being encircled.

-SCREEN: The entire petiole is being encircled.
-The petiole is being cut and pasted,
+SCREEN: The petiole is being cut and pasted.

 Copy and paste the isolated leaf with the petiole removed and place it in an open area of the canvas [2].